 Put your savings in a different account from your day-to-day account, making getting to them a bit more tricky.

 It’s the 21st century, get an app for app’s sake.
 Many of them now will track and categorise where your money is going with a bit of prep.

 You can, of course, go semi-old school and use a spreadsheet going back and forth on your account and categorizing.

 Or full-on old school, collect your receipts, and enter them into your ledger.
 This option is mainly if you have loads of time and you prefer your own company….. all the time.

 My thoughts on this are, make it as painful as you want it to be….. an app can make it a lot quicker and painless.

 You could also set a budget or an anti-budget.
-I know that budgeting sounds like flat beer/prosecco i.e. sh*te, but it will give you a picture where you think your money is going.
-With a spending tracker, you can then see where it is going.
+I know that budgeting sounds like flat beer/prosecco i.e. sh*te, but it will give you a picture of where you think your money is going.
+With a spending tracker, you can see where it is going.

-There are ways to split what you want to spend i.e. 20% in savings, 30% on lifestyle (wants) and 50% (needs) on what you have to like bills, rent, food.
+There are ways to split what you want to spend i.e. 20% in savings, 30% on lifestyle (wants) and 50% (needs) on what you have to like bills, rent, and food.

 waste utilize the rest up the wall.